aces/Loris-MRI/docs/scripts_md/MRIProcessingUtility.md

   - $study\_dir      : DICOM study directory to convert
   - $converter      : converter to be used
   - $get\_dicom\_info : get DICOM information setting from the `Config` table
-  - $exclude        : which files to exclude from the `dcm2mnc` command
+  - @exclude        : which files to exclude from the `dcm2mnc` command
   - $mail\_user      : mail of the user
   - $upload\_id      : upload ID of the study